edwineduuh/alx-airbnb-database/database-adv-script/README.md

    - Retrieves all users and all bookings, even if there is no matching record between them.
    - A workaround is provided for MySQL (which does not support FULL OUTER JOIN natively).

+   ## Subqueries

+- Used a subquery to find properties with avg rating > 4.0
+- Used a correlated subquery to find users with more than 3 bookings